 We are Nick & Katie Goergens and we reside in Delphos, OH.
 Nick works in the Automation Industry and I stay home.
 We have four little girls, Madelynn, Lillian, Hazel, and Aubreigh and are currently expecting a son!

 We started our journey with Early Intervention in October of 2019 with our daughter Aubreigh.
 In the beginning, we struggled, as any parent does, to accept that our little girl was behind and that there could be something “wrong.”
 It was heartbreaking to see her sisters try to interact with her and receive no acknowledgment.
 Aubreigh struggles with normal day-to-day activity and communicating.
 We were informed early on that Aubreigh showed all the indicators for Autism Spectrum Disorder, otherwise known as ASD.
 Because of that, Nick and I dived into research.
 We wanted to learn all we could and educate our girls on this as well.
 In June 2020, Aubreigh was officially diagnosed with Autism Spectrum Disorder, Global Developmental Delay, and Mixed Receptive Expressive Language Disorder by the Developmental Clinic at Dayton Children’s Hospital.
 I would be lying if I said it is not a very intimidating diagnosis.
 The unknown is the scariest.
 We think its extremely important for parents and families to go through the process that comes with a diagnosis of Autism, or any developmental disorder.
 Its OKAY to grieve the child you thought you would have, but then move on from that.
 Accept it, embrace it and then be proud of it.
-The journey is beautiful!
+The journey is quite beautiful!

 Since we started, Aubreigh has made huge strides!

-She is the reason we started Operation Save the Lost, which provides Jiobit tracking devices to children with Autism Spectrum Disorders.
+She is the reason we started Operation Save the Lost, which provides Jiobit Tracking Devices to children with Autism Spectrum Disorder.
 (We use this device for Aubreigh.)
-Our goal is to locate a child before they wander into danger which includes but is not limited to, traffic, ponds, rivers, lakes, woods, etc. Aubreighs choice is the power lines and telephone poles that line the road.
-Who knew something so common and so simple could be so high risk?
+Our goal is to locate a child before they wander into danger, which includes but is not limited to, traffic, ponds, rivers, lakes, woods, etc. Aubreigh's choice are the power lines and telephone poles that line the road.
+Who knew something so simple and so abundant, could be so high risk?

 No parent should have to experience the pain of not knowing where their child is, if they are safe or the unbearable, losing a child.
 We know people might not be aware of the options – like a Jiobit – or may not be able to afford the device and monthly subscription.
 Our organization makes it possible for families to have that extra safety measure, regardless of financial situations.
 Safety is our number one priority and no family should have to struggle to provide that for their child.